-Despite significant progress, existing SVC models encounter challenges in any-to-any conversion, a task that involves adapting songs to the voices of unseen target speakers.
+Existing SVC models encounter challenges in any-to-any conversion, a task that involves adapting songs to the voices of unseen target speakers.
 The challenges arise from the need to generalize various vocal traits.
 Current models often use a speaker embedding vector, either from a look-up table (LUT)\cite{fastsvc, takahashi2021hierarchical} or a speaker verification model\cite{li2022hierarchical,zhang2020dursc,guo2022improving}, to capture speaker-specific traits.
 However, the LUT method is limited by its predefined speaker set and struggles with unseen speakers.
-While a speaker verification model can overcome this, it assumes the embedding vector contains all necessary vocal information, a premise that may be questionable\cite{li2022hierarchical}.
-Furthermore, effectively disentangling speaker characteristics from content remains a challenging issue, potentially resulting in ``timbre leakage'', where the source speakers' timbres still remain in the converted audio.
+While a speaker verification model can overcome this, assuming the embedding vector contains all necessary vocal information is questionable.\cite{li2022hierarchical}.
+Furthermore, effectively disentangling speaker characteristics from content remains challenging, potentially resulting in ``timbre leakage'', where source speakers' timbres partially remain in the converted audio\cite{wang21g_interspeech}.

-This study revisits the concatenation-based singing voice conversion to address timbre-content decoupling and timbre leakage challenges.
-Previous concatenation-based methods\cite{kei_fujii_2007_1054889, Cute_icassp14} use speech units from the target speaker to generate converted audio.
-However, these methods suffer from quality distortion due to abrupt transitions between units.
-To overcome this, self-supervised learning (SSL) representations\cite{chen2022wavlm} containing phonetic and speaker information are used in the kNN-VC method\cite{knnvc_interspeech23}, which replaces speech units with SSL representations and uses a vocoder to synthesize audio directly from these representations.
+This study revisits the concatenation-based SVC to address timbre-content decoupling and timbre leakage challenges.
+Previous concatenation-based methods\cite{kei_fujii_2007_1054889, Cute_icassp14} using speech units from the target speaker suffer from quality distortion due to abrupt transitions between units.
+To overcome this, self-supervised learning (SSL) representations\cite{chen2022wavlm} containing phonetic and speaker information are used in the kNN-VC method\cite{knnvc_interspeech23}, which replaces speech units with SSL representations and directly synthesizes audio using a vocoder.
 During inference, SSL representations are extracted from the target audio to form a matching pool.
-Each frame of the source representation is then replaced with its nearest neighbors from the pool to create pre-matched representations for audio synthesis.
-This approach, which exclusively utilizes features derived from the target speaker's audio, could potentially eliminate timbre leakage.
+Each frame of the source representation is then replaced with its nearest neighbors from the matching pool to create pre-matched representations for audio synthesis.
+This approach, which exclusively utilizes features derived from the target speaker, could potentially eliminate timbre leakage.